hatoving/MonumentValley/README.md

 - Install the VPK file

 At last, be sure to create a folder called ``MV`` in ``ux0:data/``.
 This folder is essential to create, otherwise if you don't, the game will freeze on certain moments.
+This port also includes the DLC "Forgotten Shores".
+If you want to enable it, create a file called "dlc" in the ``MV`` folder.

 # Controls
 The game basically only requires you to use the touchscreen.
 Other buttons are not required.